paul-rogers/polaris-client/README.md

 >>> [{'metadata': {'uid': '1b460394-3645-404d-a241-7ddbb7845ea6', ...
 ```

-Tracing also shows the payload for `POST` calls.
+Tracing also shows the payload for `POST` calls and the raw details
+of error messages.